Memphis vs. SMU: Sportsbook promo codes, odds, spread, over/under - January 7

 - In the Tigers' 14 games this season, the combined scoring has gone over the point total nine times.

-- SMU has compiled a 7-5-1 record against the spread this year.
+- SMU has covered seven times in 13 games with a spread this season.

-- In the Mustangs' 13 chances this season, the combined scoring has gone over the point total three times.
+- So far this year, three out of the Mustangs' 13 games with an over/under have hit the over.

 Memphis Futures Odds